-For the first time in more than half a century, trams are set to become a familiar sight on Sydney’s streets.
+For the first time in more than half a century, trams are back on the streets of Sydney.

 Sydneysiders are about to take a trip back in time with trams returning to the city’s streets for the first time in more than half a century.